 The King is a revered figure in Thailand and is seen as a unifying figure in a country experiencing political division.
 The Thai military seized power in May following six months of anti-government demonstrations that sought and succeeded in the removal of Prime Minister Yingluck Shinawatra.

 Although the King was a no-show for his 87th birthday celebration due to health reasons, celebration of his birthday, which also happens to be Father’s Day, continued in the capital and throughout the country.
 We were lucky enough to spend his birthday in the World Heritage Site of Ayutthaya, an ancient Siamese capital, where crowds celebrated with numerous forms of entertainment, as well as a spectacular fireworks presentation amid the ruins of this ancient city.
 Around 8pm, Thai nationals sang a song and lit candles to show their devotion to the king.
 It was a street party celebration like no other.

 Although December is considered their cool season, temperatures are still around 90 degrees in the day time and the only snow you’ll find will be on the screen of a badly tuned in television set.
 This time of year is also the high season, so hotels are usually filled to maximum capacity.
 However, there is much to dazzle and delight the visitor and for those who love to shop, Christmas shopping in Bangkok and the markets of Chiang Mai is a must!

-Our next Season’s Greetings shout out will be about December in Hawaii.
-Until then: “Ewadee Pe-e Mai!”
+Until our next Season’s Greetings shout out, “Ewadee Pe-e Mai!”